Latina/Latino Studies

 Assistant Professor

-LTNS 110 Critical Thinking in Latina/o Studies (Units: 3)
+LTNS 110 Critical Thinking and the Rhetoric of Latinas/os/x in the 21st Century (Units: 3)

-Developing basic skills involved in understanding, criticizing, and constructing arguments by using materials reflective of experience of Raza and the Third World culture in the U.S.
+Developing basic skills involved in understanding, criticizing, and constructing arguments by using materials reflective of the experience of Latina/o/x communities in the U.S.

 Course Attributes: